 CAH Legislative History

-Over the past 11 years, 8 key pieces of legislation have resulted in the creation and modification of the critical access hospital (CAH) program:
+Since 1997, several key pieces of legislation have resulted in the creation and modification of the critical access hospital (CAH) program.
+They include:

 The Balanced Budget Act (BBA) of 1997